alihaj00/popcorn_place/README.md

 - **Booking System:** Book tickets while preventing duplicate seat reservations.
 - **REST API:** A suite of endpoints to manage movies, showtimes, and bookings.
 - **In-Memory Database:** Uses H2 for development and testing (configurable).

-*API endpoints are implemented according to the descriptions above.*